 Inventory management is a necessary tool to operate and optimize the supply chain with the Internet of Things devices.
 These systems guarantee the flow of products, deliveries and raw materials from producers to warehouses, and distributors to customers.

 Asset management for supply chain management is significant.
 Without reliable data on inventories, distributors and transportation companies will not be able to ensure that their complex supply chain networks are functioning properly.
 However, the networks we are using today are seeking to respond quickly when demand outstrips supply.

-IoT can be used for warehouse management to limit orders that cannot be fulfilled, updated the inventory data in real-time, and track availability.
-Enterprises can deploy machine learning models to learn from repeated patterns in the internet of things device data and optimize processes to prevent avoidable shortages.
+IoT can be used for warehouse management to limit orders that cannot be fulfilled, update the inventory data in real-time, and track availability.
+Enterprises can deploy machine learning models to learn from repeated patterns in the Internet of Things device data and optimize processes to prevent avoidable shortages.

 IoT sensors can provide real-time product maps, showing the order picking instructions and precise location information of the items in the order.
 It brings out better picking accuracy and decreases the amount of time required to finish the order.
 Environmental sensors help monitor storage conditions and maintain the safety of perishable goods.
 They control storage conditions levels of pressure, humidity, and temperature to notify managers if some of them fall below required levels, and can even adjust conditions automatically.
 In addition to this, some large warehouses could also benefit from the use of autonomous mobile robots (AMR) to almost fully automate their warehouses.
 AMR can detect obstacles and navigate around them with proximity sensors and cameras.
 In addition, the robot will analyze the environment and perform actions only if it is assured of success.
 The AMR robotic system can transport goods within a warehouse without human involvement.